What Is Textile Recycling?

 Textile recycling is the process by which old clothing and other textiles are recovered for reuse or material recovery.
 It is the basis for the textile recycling industry.
 In the United States, this group is represented by SMART, the Association of Wiping Materials, Used Clothing and Fiber Industries.
 The necessary steps in the textile recycling process involve the donation, collection, sorting and processing of textiles, and then subsequent transportation to end users of used garments, rags or other recovered materials.

 The basis for the growing textile recycling industry is, of course, the textile industry itself.
-The textile industry has evolved into a $1 trillion industry globally, comprising clothing, as well as furniture and mattress material, linens, draperies, cleaning materials, leisure equipment and many other items.
+The textile industry has evolved into a nearly $1 trillion industry globally, comprising clothing, as well as furniture and mattress material, linens, draperies, cleaning materials, leisure equipment, and many other items.

 The Urgency to Recycle Textiles

 The importance of recycling textiles is increasingly being recognized.
-Over 80 billion garments are produced annually, worldwide.
-In 2010, about 5% of the U.S. municipal waste stream was textile scrap, totaling 13.1 million tons.
-The recovery rate for textiles is still only 15%.
+An estimated 100 billion garments are produced annually, worldwide.
+According to U.S. EPA, around 17 million tons of textile municipal solid waste (MSW) was generated in 2018, about 5.8% of total MSW generation.
+The recycling rate for textiles derived from clothing and footwear was 13.0%, while the recovery for sheets and pillowcases was 15.8% for the same year.
 As such, textile recycling is a significant challenge to be addressed as we strive to move closer to a zero landfill society.

-Once in landfills, natural fibers can take hundreds of years to decompose.
+Once in landfills, natural fibers can take a few weeks to a few years to decompose.
 They may release methane and CO2 gas into the atmosphere.
 Additionally, synthetic textiles are designed not to decompose.
 In the landfill, they may release toxic substances into groundwater and surrounding soil.